-- 4 ounces almonds (toasted or untoasted sliced)
+- 4 ounces sliced almonds (toasted or untoasted)

 Beat egg yolks with sugar until light and lemon colored.
 Sprinkle ground almonds and flour over batter and fold in gently.
 Fold in the egg whites and lemon juice or vanilla carefully so as not to deflate the batter.

 Portion batter evenly into prepared pans.
-For four pans, bake about 10 to 15 minutes or until cakes pull away from sides of pan and underside is golden brown.
-For one pan, bake 30 to 40 minutes or until golden on the bottom.
+For four pans, bake about 10 to 15 minutes or until cakes pull away from sides of pan and top is golden brown.
+For one pan, bake 30 to 40 minutes or until golden.
 Cool in the pans.